-When Level 3 Behavior Occurs
+When Level 3 Behavior Occurs:

 School officials will investigate when they become aware that a Level 3 behavior may have occurred.
 The investigation normally includes an informal conference with the student suspected of misconduct.
-During the conference, the student will be informed of the charges and given an opportunity to admit or deny them.
-If the student denies the charges, the school official will explain the facts that support the proposed suspension and give the student an opportunity to present his/her version of the incident.
-This is due process.
+During the conference the student will be informed of the charges and given an opportunity to admit or deny them.
+If the student denies the charges, the school official will explain the facts that support the proposed suspension and give the student an opportunity to present their version of the incident.

 Community law enforcement agencies may be involved in investigations regarding Level 3 behaviors.
-Principals must notify police of student violations of Level 3.
-Police also will be notified of offenses that would be considered a violation of the Safe Schools Act.
+Principals must notify police of Level 3 violations.
+Police also will be notified of an offense that would be considered a violation of the Safe Schools Act.
 If possible, the student conference will take place prior to calling the police.
-The community law enforcement agencies have the authority to take a student into custody for criminal action or violation of the juvenile code.
+Community law enforcement agencies have the authority to take a student into custody for criminal action or violation of the juvenile code.

-If the principal concludes that a student has engaged in Level 3 behavior, the principal is required to suspend the student for 10 school days with a recommendation for a long-term suspension unless there are circumstances that clearly indicate that suspension is not warranted.
-The principal or designated school official will notify the student's parent or guardian prior to sending the student home.
-The parent or guardian must arrange for the student to be picked up from school or consent as to how the student will travel home.
-The principal or designated school official will inform the student's parent or guardian orally and by letter of the suspension and the fact that the matter is being referred to the Superintendent's office and the district hearing designee for possible further actions.
+If the principal concludes that a student has engaged in Level 3 behavior, the principal is required to suspend the student for 10 school days with a recommendation for a long term suspension unless there are circumstances that clearly indicate the suspension is not warranted.
+The principal or designated school official will notify the student's parent/guardian prior to sending the student home.
+The parent/guardian must arrange for the student to be picked up from school or consent as to how the student will travel home.
+The principal or designated school official will inform the student's parent/guardian orally and by letter of the suspension and that the matter is being referred to the Superintendent's office and the District hearing designee for possible further actions.

-When Level 3 behavior has been committed and the principal has conducted an informal investigation, a written report of the incident will be sent to the Superintendent or designee and the district hearing designee within three school days.
-Within 10 school days, the District Hearing Officer shall give the suspended student and parent opportunity to present their perspective of the incident, review the principal's report and any other information the committee wishes to consider concerning the suspension and make its recommendation to the Superintendent concerning further disciplinary action.
+When a Level 3 behavior has been committed and the principal has conducted an informal investigation, a written report of the incident will be sent to the Superintendent or designee and the District hearing designee within three (3) school days.
+Within ten(10) school days, the District Hearing Officer shall give the suspended student and parent/guardian opportunity to present their perspective of the incident, review the principal's report and any other information the designee and/or the District Expectation Committee may consider concerning the suspension and the recommendation to the Superintendent concerning further disciplinary action.